 Fitted with the reliable Leyland 370 engine it had seven years successful service with W & J Riding until it was sold on to Smalley Timber Merchants of Clitheroe for £525 on the 1st of February 1971.

 It is pictured here parked in Liverpool just off the Dock Road in this great great period shot which features a cobbled street, gas lamp plus a variety of old vehicles parked further down the street.

 L.A.D. cabbed Leyland Beaver 4x2 tractor unit Reg No HTC 990B Fleet No 10 was based at Riding's Longridge depot.

 This, like several other O.600 Power Plus-engined Leyland's at Riding's, was up rated and finished it's working life with an O.680power plant.

 This particular example, pictured in Liverpool was one of the last L.A.D. cabbed tractor unit's bought by Riding's.

 Unfortunately it later came to grief in an accident at Blubberhouses on the Easter weekend of 1965 as can be seen in the Accidents Happen section of this site.

 This L.A.D. cabbed Leyland Beaver 4x2 tractor unit, Reg No MTJ 440C Fleet No 5, was right on the cusp of the change from L.A.D. cabbed to Ergomatic tilt cabbed ranges in 1965.

-Following an accident it was rebuilt and turned out to be the only L.A.D. cabbed Leyland Beaver in the fleet to be painted in this experimental livery which, after much deliberation, Riding's decided not to adopt.
+Following an accident in 1968 it was rebuilt and turned out to be the only L.A.D. cabbed Leyland Beaver in the fleet to be painted in this experimental livery which, after much deliberation, Riding's decided not to adopt.